Anurag1101/PDF_Merger/README.md

 A Python utility for merging multiple PDF files into a single PDF.
 This script, using the `PyPDF2` library, reads a list of specified PDF files, merges them, and saves the result as a single PDF file.
 It also includes error handling to ensure smooth operation.

-Features
+## Features:

-Combines multiple PDF files into one.
+- Combines multiple PDF files into one.
-Simple to set up and use.
+- Simple to set up and use.
-Handles common errors, such as missing files.
+- Handles common errors, such as missing files.
-Provides feedback on each file added and the final output.
+- Provides feedback on each file added and the final output.

 Requirements
 Python 3.x
 PyPDF2 library